Identification of hedonic equilibrium and nonseparable simultaneous equations: Introduction

-The objective of these papers, which is also ours, is to recover structural preference and technology parameters from the observation of who trades what and at what price.
-In the identification exercise, price is assumed known, as are the distributions characterizing who produces and consumes which good.
-Since price is observed and the environment is perfectly competitive, identification of preferences and identification of technology can be treated independently and symmetrically.
-Take the consumer problem, for instance.
-Under a single crossing condition on the utility function (also known as Spence-Mirlees in the mechanism design literature), the first order condition of the consumer problem yields an increasing demand function, i.e., quality demanded by the consumer as an increasing function of her unobserved type, interpreted as unobserved taste for quality.
+This paper proposes an identification strategy based on a single market, where agents have heterogeneous relative valuations for different attributes, without relying on a specific parametric specification of preferences and technology.
+A leading case in the class of specifications we entertain is~$U(x,\varepsilon,z)=\bar U(x,z)+z'\varepsilon,$ where~$U$ is the valuation of the bundle of attributes~$z$ as a function of the vectors of observable and unobservable consumer characteristics~$x$ and~$\varepsilon$ respectively.
+We show that for each choice of distribution of types~$\varepsilon$, the function~$\bar U$ is recovered nonparametrically (and the same result holds for the supply side).
+Our contribution is a direct generalization of the main identification strategy in \citet{HMN:2010}.
+In the latter, under a single crossing condition\footnote{Also known as Spence-Mirlees or supermodularity condition.} on the utility function, the first order condition of the consumer problem yields an increasing demand function, i.e., quality demanded by the consumer as an increasing function of her unobserved type, interpreted as unobserved taste for quality.
 Assortative matching guarantees uniqueness of demand, as the unique increasing function that maps the distribution of unobserved taste for quality, which is specified a priori, and the distribution of qualities, which is observed.
-Hence demand is identified as a quantile function, as in \citeasnoun{Matzkin:2003}.
+Hence demand is identified as a quantile function, as in \citet{Matzkin:2003}.
 Identification, therefore, is driven by a shape restriction on the utility function.